brianbutler08/kickstarter_analysis/README.md

 ## Overview of Project

 For this project, we were approached by an up-and-coming playwright named Louise.
-She had written a new play titled *Fever* but needed to acquire the $10,000 of funding to get it produced.
+She had written a new play titled *Fever* but needed to acquire the $10,000 of funding required to get it produced.
 Louise had an interest in utilizing the online platform Kickstarter as a method to crowdfund her project and wanted to work with a data analyst proficient in Excel to explore some of the available Kickstarter data in order to maximize success.

 ### Purpose